-Table 12.
+Table 14.
 2022 List of Fisheries under this action that may impact marine mammals.

-The primary marine mammal of focus for with this action is humpback whales.
-The 2020 BiOp concluded that the take of humpback whales would likely occur through entanglement of fishing gear, and specifically, the sablefish pot gear fishery.
-The incidental take limit for the groundfish fishery is no more than 5 humpback whales in one year are observed or estimated to have been incidentally captured, or if the 5-year running average of humpback whales in the groundfish fishery- one in the LEFG sablefish pot fishery in 2014 and the OA pot fishery in 2016.
+Species Fishery Status Humpback Whale WA/OR/CA sablefish pot fishery Category II Bottlenose dolphin WA/OR/CA Groundfish, bottom longline/setline Category III California Sea Lion WA/OR/CA Groundfish, Pacific Northern elephant seal, California Halibut longline 18 breeding WA/OR/CA groundfish/finfish hook-and-line Sperm whale 110011 11110 Stellar Sea Lion AK/WA/OR/CA commercial passenger fishing vessel Killer Whale incidental take limit for the groundfish fishery is no more than 5 humpback whales in one year are observed or estimated to have been incidentally captured, or if the 5-year running average of humpback whale bycatch exceeds 2.34 per year.
+There have been two documented takes of humpback whales in the groundfish fishery- one in the LEFG sablefish pot fishery in 2014 and the OA pot fishery in 2016.
 Based on the most recent report, the estimated fleet-wide entanglements/takes in the combined pot sectors were not above the five-year running average threshold (Agenda Item G.4.a, NMFS Report 4, June 2021).